‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 4

+Camp’s Steering Committee releases Camp’s official Mission Statement.
 Camp’s enrollment jumps 50% over the previous year, breaking 207 Campers & Staff for the first time.
-The week again runs Monday to Sunday, and registration fees are $685-$745 for the week.
-Camp’s Steering Committee releases an official Mission Statement.
-Over 50 Campers attend Camp’s second-annual New Year’s Eve Gathering – this time in North Conway, NH.
+The week again runs Monday to Sunday with registration fees at a top rate of $745 for the week.

 August 20-26, 2001